keu/docs/astro/alerts.md

     ]}>
 <TabItem value="Slack">

 To set up alerts in Slack, you need to create a Slack app in your Slack workspace.
-After you've created your app, you can generate a webhook URL in Slack where Astro will send pipeline alerts.
+After you've created your app, you can generate a webhook URL in Slack where Astro will send Astro alerts.

 1. Go to [Slack API: Applications](https://api.slack.com/apps/new) to create a new app in your organization's Slack workspace.